-The Chicago Children’s Theatre Teaching Artist Community is comprised of professional, Chicago-based artists, actors, filmmakers, storytellers, dancers, singers, painters, sculptors, designers, and costumers devoted to theatre making, creative education, and courageous play.
-Register for Classes.
+The Chicago Children’s Theatre Teaching Artist Community is comprised of professional, Chicago-based artists, actors, filmmakers, storytellers, dancers, singers, painters, sculptors, designers, and costumers devoted to theatre-making, creative education, and courageous play.

 Allison Grischow is a Chicago based actor, improviser, musician, and teaching artist.
 She received her Bachelor of Arts degree in Theatre and Music from Valparaiso University, and she continued her training with the Moscow Art Theatre School studying acting, movement, and Russian History.
 In addition to teaching musical improvisation, Allison has taught and led students to create fully devised musicals at Valparaiso University.
 She is also a teaching artist with Emerald City Theatre and House Call Music where she teaches piano and voice lessons privately.